susan101566/ddr-editor/README.md

 Work in progress DDR in-browser stepchart editor.

+Stack:
-ThreeJS
+- ThreeJS
-React
+- React
-Typescript
+- Typescript

-Install once using `npm install`, then run locally with `npm start` Use `j`, `k` keys to go forward/back in elapsed time.
+Install once using `npm install`, then run locally with `npm start`.

+Use `j`, `k` keys to go forward/back in elapsed time.

 Use `<Space>` to pause/play the song.

 You can also toggle showing the waveform / select from a few sample songs.
 Showing waveform might impact frame rate significantly.